Information Ratio Formula (Table of Contents)

 Rb – Average Return of S&P

-For calculating the tracking Error, we have to calculate the Difference of both the returns.
+To calculate the tracking Error, we must calculate the difference between both returns.

 Information Ratio = (Portfolio Return – Benchmark Return) / Tracking Error